ITVS Open Call Frequently Asked Questions

 Q: To date, I don’t have any funds secured.
 Am I still eligible for funding?

 A: Yes.
 You are eligible for Open Call funding regardless of whether you have previously secured funds.
-All proposals should include any pending funds and a fundraising strategy that details how you will raise the funds to complete the broadcast version of your project.
+All proposals should include any pending funds and a fundraising strategy that details how you will raise the funds to complete your project.
 This may include (and is not limited to) foundation grants, state and federal arts and humanities council grants, license agreements (pre-sales), individual donors, equity investors, crowdsource funding, and producer cash.

 Q: Do I need a fiscal sponsor?